 To learn more about the three different types of cataracts most commonly diagnosed, read more about subcapsular cataracts, nuclear cataracts, and cortical cataracts below.
-We can help determine what is right for you – book an appointment with us to start making your vision clearer.
+If you think that you may be developing cataracts or if you are already considering treatment, book an appointment with us to immediately begin making your vision clear.

 Nuclear cataracts are the most common type of cataract.
 They are age-related and most frequently occur in patients over the age of 40.

 Found in the center of the eye’s lens, nuclear cataracts interfere with your ability to see objects at a distance as well as limiting the ability to distinguish between colours and shades.
 Over time, the cataract will turn yellow or brown and cloud vision.